 ...Unless, of course, you're motivated by factors almost entirely unrelated to the game itself and think you have something to prove by grinding out points and items for 538 hours to unlock a flag on your "Gamer Card" that nobody but you ever looks at anyway.
 But if you're not swayed by the fleeting promise of "prestige" that arbitrary digital trophies at least 48,611 people have already earned will allegedly bring you, Dark Souls just comes off as a completely forgettable experience that only got as much attention as it did because its publisher bought tons of advertising and glowing press coverage for it.
 And since we've already seen that most people will unquestioningly treat anything that their top-secret repository of ultimate wisdom, Google's "I'm Feeling Lucky" button, says as gospel... well, draw your own conclusions there.

 Oh, and I just adore the fact that this game's fans go around claiming to be "old school" and "hardcore" while shunning actual old-school and hardcore games like Ultima and Wizardry and Bard's Tale and Nethack because "lol shit grafx fuck those games".
 They also conveniently ignore the fact that the Souls franchise itself is a "dumbed down" reworking of an actual old-school game franchise they can't even name without checking Google or Wikipedia, let alone honestly claim to have played.
 Hell, they can't even name a single reason why their favorite game is so great that isn't an empty platitude taken word-for-word from one of the top reviews on Metacritic.
-So why is Souls the one and only franchise they ever need to play to qualify themselves as "hardcore" and "old school" gamers? ...Oh right, because the publisher's brainwashed shills told them to believe that it was the best franchise of all time and that as manly men they're obligated to replay it at least sixteen times a week and bray constantly on the GameFAQs forums about how it's the best thing since crystal meth and anyone who ever does otherwise is a "fake gamer" or a "content tourist" who needs to be bullied into silence.
-Boy, being an unpaid rent-a-thug in the Namco Bandai Marketing Department's Personal Army is sure a great substitute for any actual ambition or fulfillment in your life, isn't it?
+So why is Souls the one and only franchise they ever need to play to qualify themselves as "hardcore" and "old school" gamers? ...Oh right, because the publisher's brainwashed shills told them that it was the best franchise of all time and that as manly men they're obligated to replay it at least sixteen times a week and bray constantly on the GameFAQs forums about how it's the best thing since crystal meth and anyone who ever does otherwise is a "fake gamer" or a "content tourist" who needs to be bullied into silence so that they can hold on to their nonexistent prestige and make sure their toadies never dare to have an independent thought, let alone begin to question their authority and splendor.
+Boy, being a thankless, unpaid rent-a-thug in the Namco Bandai Marketing Department's Personal Army is sure a great substitute for any actual ambition or fulfillment in your life, isn't it?

-And no, you cannot convince me that there are people who play this game simply because they enjoy it, especially when every single "fan" of this game I've ever spoken with or listened to in passing makes a point of ensuring that every other word that leaves their mouths is about how much they hate "filthy casuals" and that any remote mention of someone not liking the game is met with a knee-jerk snarky soundbite taken word-for-word from the IGN forums about how they're "not real gamers" or should "play some shitty Wii game for babies instead".
+And no, you cannot convince me that there are people who play this game because they enjoy it, especially when every single "fan" of this game I've ever spoken with or listened to in passing makes a point of ensuring that every other word that leaves their mouths is a parroted line about how much they hate "filthy casuals" and that any remote mention of someone not liking the game is met with a snarky knee-jerk soundbite taken word-for-word from the IGN forums about how they're "not real gamers" or should "play some shitty Wii game for babies instead".
 Every single one.
-Acting like an elitist shitbag because you're a good at the current flavor-of-the-month video game is the equivalent of buying a 15-ton truck so you can drive like an asshole constantly and triple-park everywhere you go - a desperate bid to distract from and compensate for your other, more embarrassing shortcomings.
-Not to mention the fact that nobody, least of all you, is even going to care about Dark Souls anymore once your hipster clique latches onto the next big holier-than-thou trend and turns that into their new religion instead.
-And yes, it will happen; do you remember how huge Guitar Hero was a few years back?
+Acting like an elitist shitbag because you're good at the current flavor-of-the-month video game is the equivalent of buying a 15-ton truck so you can drive like an asshole constantly and triple-park everywhere you go - a desperate bid to distract from and compensate for your other, more embarrassing shortcomings.
+Not to mention the fact that nobody, least of all you, is even going to give a rat's shit about Dark Souls anymore once your hipster clique latches onto the next big holier-than-thou trend and turns that into their new religion instead.
+And yes, it will happen sooner or later.
+Do you remember how huge Guitar Hero was a few years back?
 Sure you do - it was THE game Activision said you had to invest every dime to your name in and devote every waking moment to becoming a perfect hardcore 100% expert at or else you were just another casual noob faggot loser!
 Does anyone spare it a thought these days?
-Judging from the sheer number of plastic guitars and bargain bin copies I've seen in used game shops and flea marts, not really.
+Judging from the hundreds of copies and plastic guitars I've seen collecting dust in bargain bins at used game shops and flea marts, not really.
 Well, except maybe that guy who dropped out of high school to devote himself to playing it on a professional level; I'm sure that's not a decision he regrets every day of his life!

 *And before some wiseass decides to call me out on my "ignorance" of the professional gaming circuit: This statement applies to professional gamers as well.
 Whether it's Justin Wong or James Rolfe or Sinister1 or even Markiplier or PewDiePie, any one of them will tell you that they're entertainers first and gamers second.
 No matter how they do it - competing in tournaments to show off their skills, playing games blindfolded for charity, speeding through games using clever glitches, or just having an interesting personality to watch while they play games and react to the events therein - their livelihood is reliant on drawing in an audience and keeping them captivated.
 If they're not drawing a crowd, they're not getting sponsors and donations.
 If they're not getting sponsors and donations, they're not getting paid.
 If they're not being paid, they're not professional gamers anymore.
 It really is as simple as that.
 Not to mention that the quickest way to fail at being an entertainer is to take one's audience for granted, throw them under the bus at every turn and generally behave like a disgusting, sociopathic cretin; I'm sure Phil Burnell and Noah Antwiler and Chris Bores can tell you all about that.
 Or rather, they might if their self-destructive narcissism didn't constantly blind them to actual reality...